 Working out a solution together.
-You and your spouse can sit down and reach agreement on how your possessions and debts will be divided, whether one of you will pay the other support -- and how much -- and, if you have children, how they are going to be raised.
+You and your spouse can sit down and reach agreements on how your possessions and debts will be divided, whether one of you will pay the other support -- and how much -- and, if you have children, how they are going to be raised.
 For some couples, reaching a settlement on these issues will be so easy that it can be accomplished in one meeting.
-For others, it makes sense to keep the stress level down by spreading the task out to several meetings.
+For others, it makes sense to keep the stress level down by spreading the task out over several meetings.

 Going to mediation.
 Here, the two of you meet with a neutral person, called a mediator, who helps guide you through the process of reaching an agreement on possessions, debts, support, and child custody.
 (To learn more about using mediation in divorce, read Nolo's article Divorce Mediation FAQ.)

 Using collaborative law.
 You and your spouse each choose an attorney who is specially trained in collaborative law, a new and growing method of divorcing.
 The process is based upon a written pledge from both spouses to reach an agreement on the terms of their divorce without going to court.
 They agree that if either party breaks that agreement and insists on a court proceeding, both attorneys must withdraw from the case and the spouses must hire new lawyers and start over again.
 (To learn more about using collaborative law in divorce, read Nolo's article Will Collaborative Divorce Work For You?)

 All of these options are superior to court in most circumstances.
 In the messiness of real life, however, there are situations in which the sane alternatives offered here may not work.
 By personality or circumstance, some people just seem doomed to divorce the ugly way -- in court.
 A number of those likely scenarios are described below.

 Combative Counsel is Involved